 - Biosecurity Fundamentals, 8-week course syllabus, live course cancelled

-- Pandemic Interventions Course, a 4-week course syllabus by Lin Bowker-Lonnecker
+- Introduction to Biosecurity, a 4-Week Online Course, syllabus by Lin Bowker-Lonnecker

 - Germ Warfare: A Very Graphic History, graphic novel (or 26 min video)